que-son-los-entornos-virtuales-python

 A virtual environment is an isolated Python environment that allows us to have an independent copy of Python and its packages for each project.

-This means that we can have different versions of Python and installed packages in each virtual environment, without interfering with other projects or the global Python system on our machine.
+This means we can have different versions of Python and packages installed in each virtual environment, without interfering with other projects or the global Python system on our machine.

-The goal is to avoid conflicts between installed libraries*, or even due to changes in Python versions.
-For this reason, it is also very common when collaborating between multiple people or in Open Source projects.
+The goal is to avoid conflicts between installed libraries*, or even due to Python version changes.
+For this reason, it is also very common when collaborating between several people, or in Open Source projects.

 What is a virtual environment?